CISecurity/CCPA-Docs/docs/Configuration Guide.md

 It is also possible to add the connection string, represented after the -D option above, to the assessor-cli.properties file.
 However, only one of these can be added.
 To complete multiple assessments, use a configuration.XML file or use multiple commands.

-Execute an multiple assessments on command line on local machine using information found in a saved configuration XML file.
+Execute multiple assessments on command line on the local machine using information found in a saved configuration XML file.
 See sample configuration file below:

 	> Assessor-CLI.bat -cfg C:\CIS\vmware_assessment-configuration.xml